 - 1. All available drive letters must be "blocked" by making dummy assignments so that Windows cannot assign a device to a drive letter when connected.
 This is easily accomplished using a start-up script. - 2.
 Depending on the configuration of the computer, the USB host controller imposes a limitation for how many USB connections it can support.
 To overcome this limitation, a PCI Express USB expansion card must be added to the computer.
 If a multi-port card is chosen, it must be of the type where each USB port has its own separate USB controller (what MegaVoice uses).
 Alternatively, multiple single-port cards may be used. - 3.
-If any hardware changes are made, make sure the drivers for those devices are up-to-date. - 4.
 Multi-port powered USB hubs must be used.
-MegaVoice uses 16-port hubs. - 5.
-The ports on all the hubs must be numbered consecutively from one to the maximum number being used. - 6.
-A collection of folders, each with a number from one to the maximum must be defined on the hard drive. - 7.
+MegaVoice uses 16-port hubs. - 4.
+The ports on all the hubs must be numbered consecutively from one to the maximum number being used. - 5.
+A collection of folders, each with a number from one to the maximum must be defined on the hard drive. - 6.
 One at a time, a target device must be connected to the hub's USB port beginning with the first.
 While connected, the Windows Disk Management tool must be used to do the following: - a.
 Remove the assigned drive letter (if any) - b.
-Assign the matching numbered folder to the port/device and save the definition - c. i.e., port #1 is assigned to folder #1, port #2 is assigned to folder #2, and so on - 8.
-Windows stores special system files in each folder so that it remembers these mappings. - Once the mapping is completed, from SaberCopy the target devices will be the mapped folders. - 10.
-Connect all devices/players to the hubs beginning from port #1 and verify connectivity by the folder icons. - 11.
-Depending on how many devices/players are connected, use the "Add folder" button to select (using multiselect) all the required folders, i.e., if you have 30 players connected select only folders 1 30. - 12.
+Assign the matching numbered folder to the port/device and save the definition - c. i.e., port #1 is assigned to folder #1, port #2 is assigned to folder #2, and so on - 7.
+Windows stores special system files in each folder so that it remembers these mappings. - 8.
+Once the mapping is completed, from SaberCopy the target devices will be the mapped folders. - 9.
+Connect all devices/players to the hubs beginning from port #1 and verify connectivity by the folder icons. - 10.
+Depending on how many devices/players are connected, use the "Add folder" button to select (using multi-select) all the required folders, i.e., if you have 30 players connected select only folders 1 30. - 11.
 Configure your project and attach it to the list of folders.
-Perform the typical copy process. - 13.
+Perform the typical copy process. - 12.
 What happens during the copy is that the data "passes through" the mapped folder to the associated player.
 Nothing is written to the folder on disk, so available disk space is not a consideration.